Stylish and hyper-violent, Gangs of London is a familiar but fresh-feeling gangster drama series that pulls no punches.

 As one might come to expect from the filmmakers behind The Raid’s incredible martial artistry, the violence that’s on offer throughout Gangs of London is quite the spectacle.
 It’s ferocious, kinetic and effusive in its brutality.
 Dirisu gives the technically complex fight scenes his best, appearing in two of the show’s stand out sequences in a pub and a grubby tenement flat.
 Which, uncoincidentally, appear in the two episodes directed by Evans.
 His – and cinematographer Flannery’s – stylistic flare is most apparent when the show delves into the moments of hyper-violence: quick-cut camerawork getting right in on the action and slowing down when it needs the landing of a (literal and figurative) punch to make as much impact as possible.
 But when the reigns are handed over to Corin Hardy and Xavier Gens (who direct the remaining seven episodes between them), the shift to more plot- and action-heavy sequences is still recognisable as being part of a cohesive whole, without making Evans’ signature frenetic fights feel gratuitous.
 Instead, they feel like a true consequence of being steeped in the type of world the show has delved in to.

 A really compelling mixture of action, violence, drama and intensity, Gangs of London keeps its recognisable formula feeling fresh.
 It’s hyper-violent moments won’t be to everyone’s taste, but the show crafted around those wince-inducing sequences is of a high enough calibre that one can excuse having to look away for a few moments.

-Nominated for a BAFTA for Best Drama Series, Gangs of London is available to watch on Digital and on Demand.
+Gangs of London is available to watch on Digital and on Demand.